Kite Pictures

 Semi-flying inflatables.
 Non-marine creatures for a change!

 Here are a couple of mid-sized inflatables—with a bit of humor designed in, I suspect!
-The largest of these are far too expensive for most individual kite flyers, but the same designs in smaller sizes are more affordable.
+The largest of these are far too expensive for most individual kite fliers, but the same designs in smaller sizes are more affordable.
 Sea creatures are particularly popular subjects, since they tend to move realistically in the air.
 See if you can spot a few of these in the background.

 AIKF - big Rays blot out the sun.

 This would be the epitome of large show kites, pre-pandemic.
 It was at the AIKF 2019.
-Two different types of rays, a cuttlefish, and a large flat parafoil are hoisting line-laundry.
-The sun is hiding behind the manta ray, back-lighting the ripstop nylon of all the kites wonderfully.
+Two different types of rays, a cuttlefish, and a large flat parafoil are hoisting line laundry.
+The sun is hiding behind the manta ray, backlighting the ripstop nylon of all the kites wonderfully.
 See the glowing colors!

-Wind Speed Handy Reference
+Wind-Speed Handy Reference

 Light Air